Gaza–Israel conflict: Background

-1947–1987
+The Green Line of the 1949 Armistice Agreements that formally ended the 1948 Palestine war formally established the territories of the Gaza Strip and the State of Israel in what had been Mandatory Palestine at the start of the war.

-Israel fought 6 wars with Gaza since its establishment in 1948 to 1987.
+Israel and Gaza have fought six wars since their establishment.

+Military engagements

 1948 Palestine War

 In Operation Barak, part of Plan Dalet, the Zionist offensive in the civil war phase aiming to capture territory in advance of the establishment of the State of Israel, the Givati Brigade of the Haganah attacked, depopulated, and demolished Arab villages north of Gaza.

 On 22 December, large IDF forces started Operation Horev.
 Its objective was to encircle the Egyptian Army in the Gaza Strip and force the Egyptians to end the war.
 The operation was a decisive Israeli victory, and Israeli raids into the Nitzana area and the Sinai Peninsula forced the Egyptian army into the Gaza Strip, where it was surrounded.
 Israeli forces withdrew from Sinai and Gaza under international pressure and after the British threatened to intervene against Israel.

-The Green Line established in the 1949 Armistice Agreements at the end of the war, which delineated the boundaries of the Gaza Strip, corresponded to the military front of the 1948 War.
-The All-Palestine Protectorate (September 1948–1959) was established in the territory under the control of the Kingdom of Egypt and, after the Egyptian revolution of 1952, the Republic of Egypt.
+The Green Line established in the 1949 Armistice Agreements at the end of the war, which delineated the boundaries of the Gaza Strip, corresponded to the military front of the 1948 war.
+The All-Palestine Protectorate (September 1948 – 1959) was established in the territory under the control of the Kingdom of Egypt and, after the Egyptian revolution of 1952, the Republic of Egypt.